 Just as important, you’ll also find it as the connective tissue in-between our bones, tendons, ligaments, hair roots and such.
 Find a more detailed breakdown of what collagen can do for your skin in our guide “Collagen for Skin, Hair and Beauty Guide: Is It the Anti-aging Miracle?”.

-Fortunately for us wellness and beauty seekers, the pursuit in finding ways of how to increase collagen is becoming easier and easier.
+Fortunately for us, wellness and beauty seekers, the pursuit of finding ways of how to increase collagen is becoming easier and easier.
 Now, let’s unpack every one of them!

 How to Increase Collagen for Healthy Skin